kaist-cp/view-hw/README.md

 ### Results of prior work

-Theories included in the code but not directly related to what we did are:
+Theorems included in the code but not directly related to what we did are:
 - Theorem `certified_deadlock_free` in `src/lcertify/CertifyProgressRiscV.v`:
     Promising-RISC-V is deadlock-free.
 - Theorem `certified_promise_correct` in `src/lcertify/FindCertify.v`: